-When you are filing for bankruptcy, it is critical to know your legal rights and remedies.
+When you have to file for bankruptcy, it is critical to know your legal rights and remedies.
 Bankruptcy laws protect consumers from financial ruin and the potential to be abused by creditors.

 Your home, Your car, Your Wages.

-Joseph W. Lehn helps people file for Florida Bankruptcy relief under the bankruptcy code.
+Joseph W. Lehn helps people file for Florida Bankruptcy relief under the Florida bankruptcy code.

 Your ability to rebuild credit after bankruptcy is better than it has ever been.
 After you get your discharge, you will receive many solicitations from lenders offering to finance homes, vehicles, and credit cards.

-Here are some tips to responsibly and successfully rebuild credit:
+Here are some tips to responsibly and successfully rebuild your credit:

 - Pay your utility bills and rent on time for at least a year.

 - Open a checking or savings account.
 Lenders may look at this to determine if you can responsibly handle money.

 - Find a friend or relative to cosign for you on a loan and pay it on time.